HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-#### Built-in AI: Prompt API and task-specific APIs
+#### Built-in AI

 [Built-in AI](https://developer.chrome.com/docs/ai/built-in) is an initiative by Google and Microsoft that aims to provide high-level AI APIs to web developers.
 Unlike BYOAI, this approach leverages models facilitated by the browser itself.
 While developers cannot specify an exact model, this method allows all websites to share the same model, meaning it only needs to be downloaded once.

 The initiative consists of multiple APIs:

-* Prompt API: Gives developers low-level access to a local LLM.
+* *Prompt API*: Gives developers low-level access to a local LLM.
 * Task-specific APIs:
-  * Writing Assistance APIs: Summarizing, writing, and rewriting text.
+  * *Writing Assistance APIs*: Summarizing, writing, and rewriting text.
-  * Proofreader API: Finding and fixing mistakes in text.
+  * *Proofreader API*: Finding and fixing mistakes in text.
-  * Language Detector and Translator APIs: Detecting the language of text content and translating it into another language.
+  * *Language Detector* and *Translator APIs*: Detecting the language of text content and translating it into another language.

-All APIs are specified within the WebML Community Group, meaning they are still incubating and not yet on the W3C Recommendations track.
-Some of the APIs are already generally available, while others are in Origin Trial or need a browser flag to be enabled—unlike WebGPU, which is now stable and widely available for shipping production features.
+All APIs are specified within the WebML Community Group, meaning they are still incubating and not yet on the W3C Recommendation (i.e., standards) track.
+Some of the APIs are already generally available, while others are in <a hreflang="en" href="https://github.com/GoogleChrome/OriginTrials">Origin Trial</a> or need a browser flag to be enabled—unlike WebGPU, which is now stable and widely available for shipping production features.

 <!-- markdownlint-disable-next-line MD051 -->
-The package of TypeScript typings for Built-in AI (see [Figure 7](#fig-7)) may reflect the experimental status of the APIs.
-Downloads peaked in August 2025 with 25,770 downloads, followed by a gradual decline.
+The <a hreflang="en" href="https://www.npmjs.com/package/@types/dom-chromium-ai">package of TypeScript typings for Built-in AI</a> may reflect the experimental status of the APIs.
+Downloads peaked in August 2025 with 25,770 downloads, followed by a gradual decline (see [Figure 7.7](#fig-7)).
 This trend may suggest that developers are hesitant to adopt experimental APIs.
 However, the download statistics for a typings package may not reflect the actual usage of the API.

 {{ figure_markup(
   image="genai-typings-downloads.png",